 - As you learn, remember to share, share, share with friends!
 You’ll likely inspire others to join you.

 Make it a regular part of your outdoor adventures.

-Whenever you are exploring outdoors, wonder about the beauty around you and which people have come before you.
+When you visit local parks, trails and bodies of water, wonder about the beauty around you and which people have come before you.
 I am endlessly inspired by Jaylyn Gough, founder of Native Women’s Wilderness, and her work to increase awareness about whose land we’re exploring on.
-When we visit local parks, trails and bodies of water, there are so many things we can appreciate and research to honor the full history of these outdoors spaces.

-We cannot change history, but we can work toward a more inclusive future each and everyday.
-We also know that we each have a role to play in undoing stereotypes that diminish native peoples in our culture—especially in conversations with our young people.
+WOW!
+While we cannot change history, we can work toward a more inclusive future each and every day.
+We each have a role to play in undoing stereotypes that diminish native peoples in our culture—especially in conversations with our young people.
 Knowing, sharing and passing the rich history and strong present of each, unique native people is a critical part of doing that.

 Curious to learn more about how to support Indigenous Youth?
 Indigenous Vision created this action guide for Building Inclusive Communities and Strong Indigenous Youth.